 family life educator

 food quality control

 Get a head start on your career-related work experience while you’re at UBC.
-Check out our job board for postings that relate to your field of study!
+Check out What You Can Do With a Food, Nutrition and Health major here, and scroll through our job board for postings that relate to your field of study!

 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.

-If you are already in the Food, Nutrition and Health major and have specific questions about restricted electives and Directed Studies, please contact your program advisor, Vivien Measday.
+If you are already in the Food, Nutrition and Health major and have specific questions about restricted electives and Directed Studies, please contact an FNH Advisor.